Hadrian's Wall: After Hadrian

-Bede obviously identified Gildas's stone wall as Hadrian's Wall (built in the 120s) and he would appear to have believed that the ditch-and-mound barrier known as the Vallum (just to the south of, and contemporary with, Hadrian's Wall) was the rampart constructed by Severus.
+Bede obviously identifies Gildas's stone wall as Hadrian's Wall, and he appears to have believed that the Vallum was the rampart constructed by Severus.
 Many centuries would pass before just who built what became apparent.
 In the same passage, Bede describes Hadrian's Wall as follows: "It is eight feet in breadth, and twelve in height; and, as can be clearly seen to this day, ran straight from east to west."
-Bede by his own account lived his whole life at Jarrow, just across the River Tyne from the eastern end of the Wall at Wallsend, so as he indicates, he would have been very familiar with the Wall.
-What he does not say is whether there was a walkway along the top of the wall.
+Bede by his own account lived his whole life at Jarrow, just across the River Tyne from the eastern end of the wall at Wallsend, so as he indicates, he would have been very familiar with the wall.
+Bede does not mention a walkway along the top of the wall.
 It might be thought likely that there was, but if so it no longer exists.

-In the late 4th century, barbarian invasions, economic decline and military coups loosened the Empire's hold on Britain.
-By 410, the estimated end of Roman rule in Britain, the Roman administration and its legions were gone and Britain was left to look to its own defences and government.
+In the late 4th century, barbarian invasions, economic decline and military coups loosened the empire's hold on Britain.
+By 410, the estimated end of Roman rule in Britain, the Roman administration and its legions were gone, and Britain was left to look to its own defences and government.
 Archaeologists have revealed that some parts of the wall remained occupied well into the 5th century.
 It has been suggested that some forts continued to be garrisoned by local Britons under the control of a Coel Hen figure and former dux.
-Hadrian's Wall fell into ruin and over the centuries the stone was reused in other local buildings.
+Hadrian's Wall fell into ruin, and over the centuries the stone was reused in other local buildings.
 Enough survived in the 7th century for spolia from Hadrian's Wall (illustrated at right) to find its way into the construction of St Paul's Church in Monkwearmouth-Jarrow Abbey, where Bede was a monk.
 It was presumably incorporated before the setting of the church's dedication stone, still to be seen in the church, dated 23 April 685.

 The wall fascinated John Speed, who published a set of maps of England and Wales by county at the start of the 17th century.
-He described it as "the Picts Wall" (or "Pictes"; he uses both spellings).
-A map of Newecastle (sic), drawn in 1610 by William Matthew, described it as "Severus' Wall", mistakenly giving it the name ascribed by Bede to the Vallum.
-The maps for Cumberland and Northumberland not only show the wall as a major feature, but are ornamented with drawings of Roman finds, together with, in the case of the Cumberland map, a cartouche in which he sets out a description of the wall itself.
+He describes it as "the Picts Wall" (or "Pictes"; he uses both spellings).
+A map of Newecastle (sic), drawn in 1610 by William Matthew, describes it as "Severus' Wall", mistakenly giving it the name ascribed by Bede to the Vallum.
+Matthew's maps for Cumberland and Northumberland show the wall as a major feature and are ornamented with drawings of Roman finds together with (in the case of the Cumberland map) a cartouche in which he sets out a description of the wall.